-The Renaissance Society is pleased to announce The Last Cruze, a substantial new book that expands upon LaToya Ruby Frazier’s 2019 solo exhibition at the museum.
-Available for pre-order now to ship in late November-early December, the publication features Frazier’s extensive body of work that centers on the workers at the General Motors plant in Lordstown, Ohio.
+The Renaissance Society is pleased to present The Last Cruze, a substantial new book that expands upon LaToya Ruby Frazier’s 2019 solo exhibition at the museum.
+The publication features Frazier’s extensive body of work that centers on the workers at the General Motors plant in Lordstown, Ohio.
 Through photographs and interviews, Frazier records the devastating effects on the workers’ families and their community after GM “unallocated” the plant, which soon led to its closure.

 The developments in Lordstown brought widespread attention to the small Rust Belt town, which emerged as a political flashpoint.
 As the final days of production at GM Lordstown approached in 2019, the employees were faced with the difficult decision to either transfer to plants in other parts of the country or lose their pensions and benefits.
 For many, this meant uprooting or dividing their family, moving away from aging parents, or leaving behind their support networks.
 During this long period of upheaval, Frazier spent part of every week in Lordstown with the workers and their families.
 Photographing them and letting them tell their own stories, she conveys their experiences of these events, the disruption to their lives, and the efforts of the local union, United Auto Workers Local 1112, on behalf of its members.